 Mice and rats are known to spread disease and contaminate food.
-They can even cause damage to your home as they chew their way in.
 As temperatures drop, these difficult pests are looking for shelter in your home with the intention of reproducing – and quickly!

 Common house mice can squeeze into holes as small as a dime, so it’s important to keep your home completely sealed: